Doctoral Psychology Internship Application

 - Academic Program's Verification of Internship Eligibility and Readiness

-Zoom video interviews will occur starting Monday December 5th through Friday December 16th, 2022.
+Zoom video interviews will occur starting Friday December 8th through Wednesday December 20th, 2023.
 Interviews typically range between 30-45 minutes in length and are conducted with members of the training committee.
-Applicants will be notified of invitation for interviews via email on Wednesday, November 30th and asked to sign up for interviews through an on-line scheduling program.
-Given the pandemic, we will not be able to have optional visits to our center this year.
+Applicants will be notified of invitation for interviews via email on Wednesday, November 29th and asked to sign up for interviews through an on-line scheduling program.

 INTERN SELECTION PROCEDURES